jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight using real objects like wands and lightsabers.

-Watching the good and bad guys fight is exciting stuff.
+Watching the good and bad guys fight is exciting.
 It's why we can binge-watch for hours.
 But unlike us, the protagonists can't sit back and enjoy seeing the events unfold.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control technology because tools are the levers of power in every story.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small ship to destroy the Death Star.
 When heroes control the levers of power, they overcome antagonists and solve problems.